 Further information on eligibility criteria is available in the Primary and Final FRCA selection and appointment of examiners regulations.

-Every year we recruit new examiners to one of our two boards of examiners, the Primary board and the Final board.
-Selection is based on eligibility, the number of examiners retiring from the boards, as well as geographical distribution, numbers from individual hospitals, subspecialty interests, clinical and basic science examiners, representation of teaching and district general hospitals and experience.
+Selection is based on eligibility, the number of examiners retiring, as well as geographical distribution, numbers from individual hospitals, subspecialty interests, clinical and basic science examiners, representation of teaching and district general hospitals and experience.
 The College does not discriminate on grounds of protected characteristics.

-If your application is successful, you should expect to attend a:
+If your application is successful, you should expect to attend:

 - compulsory training day in October

 As an examiner you can expect to complete a term of at least six years and will be engaged to work at the College two-to-three times a year.
 If you are recruited to the Primary board, you will normally be required to attend two out-of-the three Primary OSCE/SOE exams.
 These run from Monday to Friday.
-Final examiners are expected to attend both SOE exams and two Constructed Response Question standard checking days.
+Final examiners are expected to attend both SOE exams and two Constructed Response Question standard checking online meetings.
 Examiners do not attend written examinations.